igorskyflyer/npm-mapped-replacer/README.md

 }
 ```

-Returns a Boolean whether the rules were added/updated successfully.
+Returns a Boolean whether the rules were added successfully.

 <br>